mhmorshe/Sorting-Algorithms/README.txt

 The user can choose to run a variety of sorting algorithms on the input data and view the amount of time it took to complete the computation.
 The user can continue to run various sorting algorithms as many times as they wish until they choose to end the program.
 The user can also print the sorted data to verify that the sorting was done correctly.
-As of now, there are still a few bugs that need fixing in the program.